Carbon Monoxide Poisoning

 What are the symptoms of carbon monoxide poisoning?

-These are the most common symptoms of carbon monoxide poisoning:
+These are the most common symptoms of CO poisoning:

 How is carbon monoxide poisoning diagnosed?